GilesDMiddleton/VDProjDiff/README.md

 # VDProjDiff
 Produces a summary of the differences between two VDProj files.
 It uses .Net 4.6 - which should be installed on your operating system by now, or you need to go back to 1995.
+You can find the pre-built EXE in the release folder, or build the project yourself.

 # Licence
 Read /VDProjDiff/Licence.txt